the gender of the animal is not known or is not important or relevant,

 apprehension caused by the presence or anticipation

-of danger.
 It does not mean “reluctant” or “regretful” or

 “unfortunately”, as in English “I’m afraid your application has been